 Cultural resources are evidence of past human activity.
-These may include pioneer homes, buildings, or old roads; structures with unique architecture; prehistoric village sites; historic or prehistoric artifacts or objects; rock inscription; human burial sites; or earthworks, such as battlefield entrenchments, prehistoric canals, or mounds.
+These may include pioneer homes, buildings, or old roads; structures with unique architecture; prehistoric village sites; historic or prehistoric artifacts or objects; rock inscription; human burial sites; or earthworks such as battlefield entrenchments, prehistoric canals, or mounds.
 Although neither NEPA nor any other federal law defines "cultural resource," several laws and executive orders deal with resources that are cultural in character.

 As stated in the Final PDARP/PEIS, all projects implemented under subsequent restoration plans and tiered NEPA analyses consistent with the Final PDARP/PEIS would secure all necessary state and federal permits, authorizations, consultations, or other regulatory processes and ensure the project is in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources (DWH Trustees 2016a).
 Both action alternatives (Preferred and Non-preferred Alternatives) include island construction and sediment and ground disturbance.
 Preliminary analysis shows that no known cultural resources exist within the area of potential effect, which is the same for both design alternatives (CPRA 2017).
 If any culturally or historically important resources were identified during project preparations or predevelopment surveys, consultation would be initiated and such areas would be avoided during construction.
-A complete review of the Preferred Alternative under Section 106 of the National Historic Preservation Act is ongoing and would be completed prior to any activities that would restrict consideration of measures to avoid, minimize, or mitigate any adverse effects on historic properties located in the project area.
-The Preferred Alternative would be implemented in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources.
+A complete review of the Preferred Alternative under Section 106 of the National Historic Preservation Act was completed by DOI.
+In a letter dated January 29, 2019, DOI concluded that the project will have "no effect" on historic properties.